 - Guided Valley Tour: Yosemite Valley is the park's centerpiece, so plan to spend as much time as you can to tour it.
 If your budget allows, you can take a narrated, two-hour tour, which includes descriptions of the Valley's famous landmarks and history.
 It's an especially good way to see and learn a lot in a short time.
-Tours leave several times daily from Yosemite Valley Lodge at the Falls, which is at Shuttle Stop #8.
+Tours leave several times daily from Yosemite Valley Lodge, which is at Shuttle Stop #8.
 To get times and make advance reservations, visit their website.

 - Ahwahnee Hotel (now called the Majestic Yosemite Hotel): Back at the Village, take the shuttle bus or walk to the historic hotel for a look around one of the grandest National Park lodges.

 - On the way out: On the way out of Yosemite Valley, stop at Yosemite Falls if you haven't been there yet, at El Capitan Meadow to look for rock climbers high up on the rock face (binoculars are helpful) and at Valley View for a beautiful afternoon picture of El Capitan reflected in the river.

 How Long Will This Take?